git-ogawa/raspi-statmon/docs/html/_sources/start.md.txt

 ## Database setup
 At first, you need create the database and table for user account management.
 The rstatmon uses `mysql`or `mariadb` to access databases through`flask-SQLAlchemy`.
 What you have to do at first is that set what user will be used when access to the database.
-To register the user, exceute `db_setup.py` with "register" ( `-r` )and "password" ( `-p` ) options as follows.
+To register the user, exceute ``rstatmon-setup` with "password" ( `-p` ) options as follows.
 ```
-python db_setup.py -r [-u <username>] -p <password>
+rstatmon-setup [-u <username>] -p <password>
 ```

 Here is a list of options related to the user registration.
 Only password option need to be specified.
 For the other options, the default values are used if not to be specified.